Contact for filling RTI:

 Where do I file an RTI application?

-An RTI application can be filed in one of three ways:
+An RTI application can be filed in one of two ways:

 The procedure to file for an RTI is fairly simple.